AntonRomankovSetronica/barrage-school-ecatalog/README.md

 and promised to send updates every week via e-mail.

 And here is what you've done...
-Put a pressure on your imagination and think of some good front-end which we don't really have :)
+Put pressure on your imagination and think of some good front-end which we don't really have :)

 But the back-end is here!